aadilmallick/my-notes-docusaurus/docs/AWS/AWS tutorial.md

 A single user pool has **multitenancy** enabled, meaning that it can be leveraged by several app clients so users have different ways of authenticating into the user pool via an app client.

-A user pool client (also called app client) in Amazon Cognito allows users to authenticate through an identity provider you configure, and you can have multiple user pool clients, like Cognito, Google, Apple, etc.
+A user pool client (also called app client) in Amazon Cognito allows users to authenticate through one or more identity providers you configure, and you can have multiple user pool clients.

+In summary:

+1. User pool has many user pool clients
+2. User pool client has many identity providers

 > [!NOTE]